LaurenPowellS/MyCalApp/README.md

 # Calculator Project
 This is my calculator project.
+Learned javaScript/CSS